Yoga-Syahputra/Simpatik/README.md

 3. **Read**: Access digital copies of books instantly and start reading right away.
 4. **Discover**: Explore personalized recommendations to discover new books based on your reading preferences.

-## Contact Us 📧
-For inquiries or assistance, feel free to reach out to us at [info@simpatiklibrary.com](mailto:info@simpatiklibrary.com).
-We're here to help!

 Happy reading! 📚

 *Simpatik Team*